anmolsekhon590/assets-frontend/README.md

 ```

 # Building
+A production build can be created by running the follwing command in the project root directory:
 ```shell
 $ npm run build
 ```

 # Docker
 A Dockerfile has been included in this project.
-To build a Docker image run in root directory:
+To build a Docker image run the follwing command in the project root directory:

 ```shell
 $ docker build -t assets_frontend .